joebrownfield/Bracket/README.md

 Currently, the only exchange working and setup for most pull features is KuCoin but the rest of the exchanges you can still view.

 ### Installation
-I have included the Cartfiles in the commits to the repository
+I have included the Cartfiles in the commits to the repository.
+Once you have pulled all of the files, cd to the directory where you have the project and run:

+`carthage update --platform ios`

+And then everything should run.